factopolis/factopolis/content/claims/democrats-not-approving-trump-cabinet/_index.md

 ---
 title: Democrats not approving Trump cabinet
+negative: Democrats are not holding up Trump cabinet approvals
-summary: It’s hard to overstate what nonsense this is.
+summary: It's hard to overstate what nonsense this is.
 ---